 If you are reading this right now, that means you are likely already more motivated and qualified than most to apply to a consulting job.

-The conclusion is simple: in most cases, if you are considering a consulting job, it is best to apply now (take advantage of Consulting Job Hunt to maximize your chances!)
+The conclusion is simple: in most cases, if you are considering a consulting job, it is best to apply now (take advantage of our Resume/Cover Letter editing package to maximize your chances!)

 The worst thing that could happen is you use up a few dozen hours and end up being much more knowledgeable about consulting firms.
 The experience can even help you evaluate your true interest in consulting.
 Additionally, assuming you didn’t do anything rude or unprofessional, firms will see your commitment if you re-apply later on.

 What would be the other 20% of candidates?

 In some cases, it actually may be better to get an MBA first if:

 1. You have more important long-term goals besides consulting (e.g. starting an international trade company) and your own assessment shows that you need the MBA to serve those long-term goals.
 For many people, however, long-term goals are unclear and therefore not factored into consideration much.
 How to perform such an assessment is outside the scope of this blog.